Table of Contents

 It is even better to brush after every meal if you can.

 Lastly, it would be best to go for regular professional cleanings at least twice a year.
-While your teeth are cleaned, your dentist can also check for any other issues.
+While your teeth are cleaned, your dentist can check for other issues.

 2. Grinding your Teeth